OpenSourceWorkflow/generator-kickstart/README.md

 * RespondJS is added to bower.json to polyfill mediaqueries
 * shiv and printshiv is included in the modernizr build
 * jQuery is included as 1.x.x
+* a link to browsehappy.com will be inserted with a conditional comment

 ## Predefined components